 - 2.9.a.
 Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee. - 2.9.b.
-Core physician faculty members, who are not currently certified in blood banking/ transfusion medicine must have one of the following: - completed a fellowship in blood banking/transfusion medicine: (Core) - at least three years of practice experience in the subspecialty; or, (Core) - completed a fellowship in a subspecialty relevant to their clinical and educational responsibilities in the program.
+Core physician faculty members who are not currently certified in chemical pathology must have either completed a chemical pathology fellowship or have three years of practice experience in the subspecialty.
 (Core)